harshsingh32/React-JS-Movie-Search/README.md

 Start the development server using the following command: npm start

-Navigate to http://localhost:3000/ in your web browser to use the app.
+Navigate to http://localhost:3000/ in your web browser to use the application.
 Project-
 https://cinemy.vercel.app/